Your interview is with a reputable organization and there are significant opportunities for advancement.

 Say that your education has taught you to be a perfectionist.
 Show that you will go to great ends and spend as much time as is necessary to seek perfect solutions to the challenges you are given.

-This will definitely display your immaturity and enhance your non-candidate status.
+This will display your immaturity and enhance your non-candidate status in the job interview.

 It’s very important to be as vague as you can.
 You don’t want to be pinned down with anything specific as you could be pressed for specific achievements.